trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

    how to install this on the Android developer site: http://developer.android.com/sdk/installing/index.html
 #.
 Download the
-   ForgeInspector project through your toolkit (you can find it on the Forge tab of any of your apps when you have plugins enabled).
+   ForgeInspector project through the Toolkit.
+You should be able to do this on the Forge tab of any of your apps.If you can't see an option to "Download inspector app", then contact us at support@trigger.io to get into the native plugins beta.
 #.
 Import this project into Eclipse

 iOS